IAmJonoBo/n00plicate/docs/DESIGN_TOKENS.md

 # 🎨 Design Tokens Guide

-Complete guide to the Mimic design system's collision-free token architecture, usage patterns, and best practices.
+Complete guide to the n00plicate design system's collision-free token architecture, usage patterns, and best practices.

 ## 📋 Overview

-The `@mimic/design-tokens` package provides the foundation for consistent visual design across all Mimic applications with comprehensive collision prevention.
+The `@n00plicate/design-tokens` package provides the foundation for consistent visual design across all n00plicate applications with comprehensive collision prevention.
 Built with W3C Design Token Community Group (DTCG) standards and powered by Style Dictionary, it transforms design tokens exported from Penpot into platform-specific, namespaced formats for web, mobile, and desktop applications.